Middle School Bring Your Own Device FAQ

-The following information will help you understand more about our Middle School Bring Your Own iPad program.
+The following information will help you understand more about our Middle School Bring Your Own Device (BYOD) program.
 Please take a few moments to read through each response.

 For more general information about TASIS technology use, please visit the Learning Technologies page.
 Additionally, all students are expected to follow our Technology Responsible Use Policy, which can be found in the Student Handbook.

 We believe that learning to use computers effectively can provide students with a greater chance of success living in a technology-rich world.
 By requiring students to bring their own devices, we can let students choose the devices they want to use, and learn how to use them for academic and practical purposes.